-The disciplinary process is an opportunity to engage the learner and reinforce the positive - even at stage 4.
-It is important to give the student a chance to reflect on how they can improve and have their voice heard.
-The Student Experience team will work collaboratively with HOFs and CAMs as part of the decision-making process on whether exclusion is final decision.
+The Rewards and Consequences procedure is an opportunity to engage the learner and reinforce the positive - even at stage 4, this process is an intervention.
+It is important to give the student a chance to reflect on how they can improve and to have their voice heard.
+The Student Experience team will work collaboratively with curriculums as part of the decision-making process on whether exclusion is final decision.
 There is a strategic drive within Kirklees and West Yorkshire to reduce suspensions and exclusions.